A man attacked a mosque with an ax and bear spray, police say. Congregants took him down before anyone got hurt.

 The attack came four days after the United Nations declared March 15 as the International Day to Combat Islamophobia, highlighting concern over the growing hate against Muslims around the world.

 According to a 2021 U.N. report, anti-Muslim hatred has risen “to epidemic proportions,” with Muslims facing disproportionate restrictions, widespread stigmatization and limits on accessing citizenship.
-In Canada, more Muslims “have been killed in targeted hate-attacks” in the last five years than in any other Group of Seven country, per the Canadian Centre for Policy Alternatives.
+In Canada, more Muslims “have been killed in targeted hate-attacks” in the last five years than in any other Group of Seven country, per the Canadian Center for Policy Alternatives.

-For the congregation at Dar Al-Tawheed Islamic Centre, the Saturday offensive brought back painful memories of other attacks against Muslims, including a 2017 incident when a man fired at 50 worshipers in a mosque near Quebec City, killing six and injuring another 19.
+For the congregation at Dar Al-Tawheed Islamic Center, the Saturday offensive brought back painful memories of other attacks against Muslims, including a 2017 incident when a man fired at 50 worshipers in a mosque near Quebec City, killing six and injuring another 19.

-When the screams pierced the air of the Dar Al-Tawheed Islamic Centre on Saturday, Sairally said he wondered if his mosque would face the same fate.
+When the screams pierced the air of the Dar Al-Tawheed Islamic Center on Saturday, Sairally said he wondered if his mosque would face the same fate.

 “As much as I want to shake this off and go about life, there is a scar,” he told the Globe and Mail.
 “This is one thing that is playing in my mind over and over again.
 It was a very traumatic and frightening event that happened.”